-During the summer, canoes and fishing boats can be rented from the boat house starting Memorial Day weekend.
+Canoes and fishing boats can be rented starting Memorial Day through the summer.
 Personal canoes and kayaks are allowed on the lake.

 Bluff Trail — 1.0 Miles — Natural Surface — Easy